tuanminh25/tutor/COMP6771/exercises-w4-master/src/4.1/note.md

 As a caveat, it is okay to conduct your own private testing, so long as this is not committed and submitted into your final assignment code.

+-> Don't expose or test helpers directly in assignment submissions.
+Test them through public methods that use them.

 ## Clarity

 ### Order